LamQam/Deepfake_Detection/README.md

 # Deepfake Detection

 A deep learning-based project for detecting deepfake videos and images, focusing on robustness under social media compression.
-This project evaluates multiple state-of-the-art deep learning models for deepfake detection and provides tools for model training and evaluation.
+This project evaluates multiple state-of-the-art CNN models for deepfake detection and provides tools for model training and evaluation.

 ## Features